TheLineAnimation/playblast-plus/README.md

 <img align="right" src="https://theline.imgix.net/Toban_still_16-9_000010.png"/>

 Let's face it, Maya's playblast isn't the best.
-(And that's saying something as a long-time 3dsmax user) This script standardises the playblast output to allow animators an easy way to create a rolling, local playblast to review thier work.
+(And that's saying something as a long-time 3dsmax user) This script standardizes the playblast output to allow animators an easy way to create a rolling, local playblast to review their work.

 <br>